sebastianchristopher/Java8OCANotes/README.md

 * the instance of Child contains two copies of the age variables - one defined in the parent and one in the child
 * the instances are kept separate, allowing the instance of child to access both independently
 * *the rules are the same for static and non-static variables*
+> The nonprivate static variables and methods are inherited by derived classes.
+The static members aren’t involved in runtime polymorphism.
+You can’t override the static members in a derived class, but you can redefine them.
 ### Abstract Classes
 * abstract classes allow you to create a blueprint parent class, for other class to extend, without hacing to implement any of the methods in the parent class
 * abstract classes cannot be instantiated